A guest blog from Dr. Vayshali Sehra, all about kids oral health and tips to get your children to brush their teeth.

 - Use a timer (you can get pretty sand and flower timers, or use an egg timer)

 - Reward good tooth brushing efforts with a sticker chart.

 - Make brushing a habit and part of your routine.

 The Role of Sugar

 Whilst getting into good tooth brushing habits is important for preventing tooth decay, even more important is reducing the amount of sugar in your diet.
 Sugar works by feeding the bacteria in our mouths, which create microscopic holes in our teeth.
 After about 20 minutes, the minerals from our saliva fill these holes back up (as we know, babies have plenty of the slobbery stuff!).

 If you are constantly snacking, or exposing your teeth to sugary foods and drinks often, the teeth do not have an opportunity to recover (we call this a ‘sugar attack’).
 These small holes get larger and larger until eventually they are big enough for bacteria to invade your tooth, leading to tooth decay and the need for a filling.

 This is why recommendations on preventing tooth decay are aimed at reducing the frequency of sugar intake.
-Try and have sweet foods at your mealtimes rather than as snacks (for example have your dessert straight after dinner), limiting sugar attacks to 4 times a day.
+Try and have sweet foods at your meal times rather than as snacks (for example have your dessert straight after dinner), limiting sugar attacks to 4 times a day.
 If you are looking for tips to reduce sugar in your children’s diet, then you might find this blog post useful: 10 Easy Ways To Reduce Sugar In Your Kids’ Diet.